Skip to main content

 Questions

 None of them are required.
-All three are supported.
-Claude Code works best for agentic development (building full features from a description).
+All are supported.
+Xcode Coding Intelligence is a great default for Swift work inside Xcode.
+Claude Code works best for agentic development, such as building full features from a description.
 Cursor works best for inline code generation while you edit.
 Bolt works best for chat-based task switching.
 Use whichever fits your workflow, or combine them.

 Yes.
-The patterns in CLAUDE.md and .mdc files work as reference for any AI tool.
+The root AGENTS.md is read by most coding agents, and the patterns in docs/CLAUDE.md and the .mdc files work as reference for any AI tool.
 You can paste relevant sections into ChatGPT, Copilot, or any assistant that accepts context.

 The opposite.
 AI configurations make code generation faster and more accurate because the AI gets it right the first time.
 Less time fixing, more time shipping.

 Yes.
-Edit CLAUDE.md, .cursor/rules/*.mdc, or .bolt/chat-modes.json to match your preferences.
+Edit docs/CLAUDE.md (or root AGENTS.md), .cursor/rules/*.mdc, or .bolt/chat-modes.json to match your preferences.
 Changes take effect immediately (Cursor, Bolt) or on the next conversation (Claude Code).

 No. These configurations only guide AI code generation.
 They don’t lint or enforce anything on code you write by hand.